ManonBerger/macroalgae-model-doc/docs/Model/Production.md

 ## Model Structure

-For each 3D ocean grid cell where macroalgae can grow (`macrogebco > 0`), the following processes are computed:
+For each 3D ocean grid cell where there is a macroalgae initial seed (`macrogebco > 0`), the following processes are computed:

 ---